 What next?
 You may be asking – what does all this mean for the role of the tester/QA?
 You may be reading about AI everywhere you turn and increasingly worrying about your job!

 Look instead at what automation has meant for testing up til now.
 The role of a QA professional is much more about delivering improved user experience rather than just functional, bug-free code.
 The transition from testing to QA requires an expanded skillset that fits an environment made up of smaller teams and more fluid role boundaries.
 Even as we push the boundaries of test automation, the art is in understanding where to deploy the tools and where to get involved yourself.

 In terms of business outputs, automation’s benefits are huge.
 Rather than automating testers/QAs out of a job, it’s opened up possibilities by enabling more apps, shorter time to market, and apps that go further in terms of localization and functionality.
 And believe me, as the era of the IoT matures, we are going to rely on self-testing and automation like never before.

 If you have a query about improving the intelligence of your automation process, why not contact us?
 If our 12+ years of mobility expertise has taught us anything at Infostretch, it’s to be prepared for what’s ahead.

 We’re proud to announce that Infostretch is the Pune Software Testing Conference (PSTC) TestAutothon Champion of 2016!
 The PSTC TestAutothon, in association with NASSCOM and...

-Functional testing is fundamental to any mobile app testing regime - it is testing that the software works as it should.
-Testing that the design and requirement specifications...
+Mobile functional testing is fundamental to any mobile app testing regime - it is testing that the software works as it should.
+Testing that the design and requirement...